– the tale of a challenge-driven innovation community

 Starting with a course for master students 2012, Openlab are now proud to offer both proposals for solutions to complex social issues through interdisciplinary cooperation with our partners, as well as education for professionals, education for Master students, a Community for start-ups, entrepreneurs, small – and medium sized companies and much, much more.

-If you wish to be a part of our Community find out more here.
 If you wish to enroll for one of our Design thinking courses lear more here.